UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 We created a GANTT chart outlining the tasks for each sprint and assignees.
 The blue tasks are back-end tasks, the red tasks are front-end tasks, and grey tasks are either documentation (most of sprint 1) or un-assigned tasks (sprint 3 and 4).

+Our MVP will include all of the user stories in the "must have" and "should have" sections below.

 GANTT chart:

 * [Sprint 1](https://ualberta-cmput401.github.io/Ideas-for-YEG/Gantt_Chart_Sprint1.pdf)